 While diverse in many important respects, none of the newly admitted eleven new partners have a faith connection.
 To date, only two of more than 100 Partners have a faith connection – the Markkula Center for Applied Ethics at Santa Clara University which has functioned for more than 25 years as a focal point for technology ethics in Silicon Valley, and Optic, a more recent admittee created by the Dominican Preaching Order and based in Rome with the purpose of training speakers and participants in AI-related ethics conferences and programs.

 Since March of this year, AI and Faith directors have engaged in discussions with the Partnership’s leadership to encourage the inclusion of additional faith voices as essential to the discussion and collaboration around AI ethics and human flourishing, similar to the strong role that faith perspective play in the much older discussion of bioethics.
-We have also developed important connections through engagement with existing Washington-based Partners, adding Founding Members who themselves have connections with the Partnership, and reaching out to Partnership board members.
+We have also developed important connections through engagement with existing Washington-based Partners, adding Founding Experts who themselves have connections with the Partnership, and reaching out to Partnership board members.
 We’ll continue to report on developments while tracking the good work of the Partnership Task Forces.